 \subsection{Consequences}

 In this subsection, we discuss various corollaries of Theorem~\ref{thm:main}.
-First, we prove the bijection between $c$-sortable words and finite torsion classed in $\h_Q$, which is essentially equivalent to the result in \cite{AIRT10}, that there is a bijection between $c$-sortable words and finite torsion-free classed in $\h_Q$.
+First, we prove the bijection between $c$-sortable words and finite torsion classes in $\h_Q$, which is essentially equivalent to the result in \cite{AIRT10}, that there is a bijection between $c$-sortable words and finite torsion-free classed in $\h_Q$.

-\begin{corollary} There is a bijection between the set of $c$-sortable words and the set of finite torsion classes in $\h_Q$, sending such a word $\w$ to $\hua{T}_{\gm}$. \end{corollary} \begin{proof} Clearly, every torsion class $\hua{T}_{\gm}$ induced by a $c$-sortable word $\w$ is finite.
-To see two different $c$-sortable words $\w_1$ and $\w_2$ induce different finite torsion classes, we use the induction on $l(\w)$.
-Then it is reduced to the case when the initials of $\w_1$ and $\w_2$ are different.
-Without lose of generality, let the initial $s_1$ of $\w_1$ is on the left of the initial $s_2$ of $\w_2$ in expression
+\begin{corollary} There is a bijection between the set of $c$-sortable words and the set of finite torsion classes in $\h_Q$, sending such a word $\w$ to $\hua{T}_{\gm}$. \end{corollary} \begin{proof} By $3^\circ$ of Theorem~\ref{thm:main}, every torsion class $\hua{T}_{\gm}$ induced by a $c$-sortable word $\w$ is finite.
+To see two different $c$-sortable words $\w_1$ and $\w_2$ induce different finite torsion classes, we use induction on $l(\w)$.
+Then it is reduced to the case when the first letters of $\w_1$ and $\w_2$ are different.
+Without loss of generality, assume that the first letter $s_1$ of $\w_1$ is on the left of the first letter $s_2$ of $\w_2$ in the expression

 of the Coxeter element $c$.
 Now, the sequence of simple tilting $\widetilde{\w}_2$ takes place in the full subcategory